Summersby95/Summersby95/README.md

 #### About Me

-* Currently studying for my Software Development Diploma through UCD/Code Institute
-* Currently working as a web application developer at Meade Farm Group
+* Software engineer at Jaguar Land Rover
-* Seeking new learning and work experiences
+* Seeking new learning experiences

 #### Contact Me